edelyn/NpmPackages/fetch-state/README.md

 ### NaitFetchStateProvider config (optional)

-If you have any overrides (or or not using an .env file), you can specify the configuration here as well.
+If you have any overrides other than the base url (or or not using an .env file), you can specify the configuration defaults here as well.
 For example, you can set all endpoint calls to be POST and require authentication by default.

 You only need to specify the items you are overriding/need.